nayanamangalpalli/calculator-behavior/multiplication.md

 Given - A calculator is on and working properly

 When - 1.
 Enters more than two numbers if unknowingly missed * operator\
-       2. Result of previous multipication is multiplied with new entered number.
+       2. mutilpies a result of previous multipication and next number.

 Then - 1. leads to incorrect calculation\
-       2. overflow may occur in some cases if larger values are multiplied.
+       2. overflow may occur in case of larger values multiplication.

 ## Scenario: Range of operand exceeds allowed limit